nickest14/Leetcode-python/README.md

 #### 1343.
 Number of Sub-arrays of Size K and Average Greater than or Equal to Threshold

 #### 1367.
 Linked List in Binary Tree

+#### 1371.
+Find the Longest Substring Containing Vowels in Even Counts

 #### 1376.
 Time Needed to Inform All Employees